kirankt/standalone-cinder/README.md

 # Standalone Cinder
 ## Caveats
-1. MariaDB doesn't use persistent storage
+1. MariaDB uses hostpath on a labeled node for persistent storage.
 2. Cinder auth strategy is 'noauth'

 ## Prerequisites